 Submitting Queries or Manuscripts

-Blog posts, book reviews, and movie reviews may be submitted initially in full, without prior queries.
-For journal articles, however, queries should be submitted in advance of manuscripts.
-A query should state the overarching theme of the proposed article and provide a brief indication of how that theme will be conveyed in the piece.
+Short pieces—1,500 words or fewer—may be submitted in full, without prior queries.
+For longer articles, however, queries should be submitted in advance of manuscripts.
+A query should state in a single sentence the overarching theme of the proposed article and provide a brief indication of how that theme will be conveyed in the piece.
 Queries should be no longer than 300 words.
 (Alternatively, you may submit a brief, thematic outline consisting of the overarching theme of the article followed by three to six section themes, each in a single sentence.)

-Queries and manuscripts should be emailed as Microsoft Word files, in 14-point Times New Roman font, with email@example.com.
+Queries and manuscripts should be shared as Google Docs, in 14-point Times New Roman font, with email@example.com.
 (Note, you may draft the document in another application and upload it to Google Docs.
 Copying and pasting is not recommended, as this generally causes formatting issues.)
 We aim to reply within a day or two, but sometimes we take longer.
-(If a query or manuscript patently contradicts our philosophy or grossly disregards our writer’s guidelines or style guide, we will not reply at all.
+(Please note that if a query or manuscript patently contradicts our philosophy or grossly disregards our writer’s guidelines or style guide, we will not reply at all.
 Time is too precious.)

 Once a manuscript is accepted for publication, it enters TOS’s editing process, which varies from writer to writer and piece to piece.
 We work with each writer as necessary.

 TOS pays 15¢ per published word for articles and reviews, and 10¢ per published word for interviews (we pay the interviewer, not the interviewee).
 Payment is made by ACH direct deposit on the 25th of the month following publication of the article online (regardless of whether it’s included in the quarterly).
 To ensure timely payment, please forward the routing number and account number to firstname.lastname@example.org at your earliest convenience.
 (We can make payment via PayPal if you prefer.)
-Although we may publish an article in more than one venue (the blog, the quarterly, an ebook, etc.), we pay for the article only once.
+Although we may publish an article in more than one venue (TOS Weekly, the quarterly, an ebook, etc.), we pay for the article only once.
 We do not pay for endnotes, charts, or images included with an article.

 TOS retains worldwide exclusive ownership of all copyrights to works we publish.
 We grant writers blanket permission to reprint articles in any book of which they are authors or editors, without charge, so long as they (a) publish it later than six months after its publication in TOS, (b) note that the articles were originally published in TOS, and (c) give credit to TOS as the holder of the copyrights in accordance with standard publishing conventions.